 Non-fungible tokens (NFTs) have become one of the hottest trends in the tech and art worlds.
-But you’re not alone if you’re still unclear on what NFTs are and how they work.
+But you’re not alone if you’re still unclear about NFTs and how they work.
 This complete guide will demystify NFTs and explain everything you need to know about these digital collectibles.

 NFTs Defined in Simple Terms